Can You Ask For Price Reduction After Inspection In Chicago?

 Many buyers wonder – “after getting the inspection report, can we go back to the seller and ask for a price reduction or credit?

-The short answer is yes.
 Under standard Chicago real estate purchase contracts, buyers have the ability to ask the seller for repairs, credits, or even a reduction in the negotiated purchase price based on any issues uncovered during the home inspection.

 However, there are a few important things to keep in mind if asking for a lowered price post-inspection: